Window equivalences via categorical sl(2) actions: The categorical action

 This observation for $k=1$, together with Remark~\ref{rmk:k=1}, leads us to speculate that the correct kernel to induce both the window equivalence $\bW_{[-k,N-k)}$ and the twisted equivalence $\Psi_{k} \bT^{\prime} \Psi^{-1}_{k}$ is simply given by the sheaf

-For $k=2$, it is not obvious to the author that the convolution of the complex (\ref{eq:Ricker}) is quasi-isomorphic to $\cO_{C_{2}}$.
-However, Segal \cite{Seg} shows that $\cO_{C_{2}}$ indeed induces the window equivalence $\bW_{[0,N)}$ in this case.
+For $k=2$, it is not obvious to the author that the convolution of the complex (\ref{eq:Ricker}) is quasi-isomorphic to $\cO_{C_{2}}$ (as matrix factorizations).
+However, Segal \cite{Seg} showed that $\cO_{C_{2}}$ indeed induces the window equivalence $\bW_{[0,N)}$ in this case.
 We will discuss this in more detail in the next work.

 It is worth mentioning that the correspondence $I_{k}= W_{k,k}^{\prime}$ is potentially related to the `partial compactification' (\cite{BDF,BDF-2}) of the $G_{k}$-action on the LG model $(X_{k}\oplus \gl_{k},w_{k})$.
 We hope our work offers some insights for further comparison.